When silent buildings learn to speak

 This is what fundamentally distinguishes a smart building from other commercial buildings that are equipped with self-contained building technology.
 In the latter case, the different systems run parallel to one another, instead of communicating with each other.
 However, intelligence and connectivity are by no means only suitable for new buildings – existing buildings can also join the digital age.
 After all, many older properties are already equipped with the cornerstone for it, with many technologies, systems and sensors already having been installed in them.
 “In the long term, this is about teaching the systems how to talk to each other,” says Klaus Dederichs, head of the Information and Communication Technology division at Drees & Sommer.
 For this to work, Drees & Sommer carries out a ‘digital ready check’ in advance and checks technical requirements such as IT infrastructures and connectivity.
 When talking about the digitalization of (existing) buildings, there’s an important technology that can’t be left out of the discussion: the ‘digital twin’.
 Historical data and real-time data capture are used to create a digital replica of a property – and one that is constantly evolving.
 This technology enables transparency and provides knowledge about the building as well as how it operates – an ideal basis for continuous optimizations.

-Use of the also makes another thing clear: “Each existing building is one of a kind with its own needs,” as Bent Mühlena, who is in charge of real estate project management at Union Investment Real Estate GmbH, says.
+Use of the digital building twin also makes another thing clear: “Each existing building is one of a kind with its own needs,” as Bent Mühlena, who is in charge of real estate project management at Union Investment Real Estate GmbH, says.
 According to Mühlena, however, one principle applies to all existing properties: “The longer a building exists and is in use, the more sustainable it is.
 An upgrade is therefore always better than a new building.”

 Smart buildings that have been born out of existing buildings can also become role models in terms of sustainability.
 This is an area in which there is an urgent need for action.
 Buildings currently account for almost 40 per cent of global CO₂ emissions.
 Intelligent real estate can make a major contribution to reducing these emissions, as Bent Mühlena explains: “An intelligent energy management system, for example, allows emissions to be reduced by up to 30 per cent per building.”
 Systems like this calculate and analyze the energy consumption in the building.
 These analyses are used as a basis to identify potential savings and ensure energy efficiency gains over the long term – lower costs with no loss of performance.
 “Load peaks and incorrect settings can, for example, be identified, faults are detected at an early stage, and the entire energy infrastructure is optimized,” says Mühlena.